Xomega-Net/Xomega.Docs/docs/tutorial/2-search/2-fields.md

 ## Grid column widths

-By default the column widths of the results grid will be allocated proportionate to the typical length of the data in each column, in order to work better for different screen sizes.
+By default, the column widths of the results grid will be allocated proportionately to the typical length of the data in each column, to work better for different screen sizes.
 You have the following two ways to configure the width of the grid columns in the model.

-### Configure field's type
+### Configure the field's type

 Each object field or parameter has a corresponding logical type defined in the model, which the view generator uses to figure out the typical length of the field data for the column width calculation.
-For textual fields it uses the maximum field size by default.
+For textual fields, it uses the maximum field size by default.

 For example, the `sales order number` field was imported with an automatically created type `string25` that has a maximum length of 25, as shown below.